IanMarsh1/MarshManOS/README.md

 -- then --

 1. Add the Live Server extension to Visual Studio Code [Link](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 2. In the bottom right of Visual Studio Code, you should see "Go Live" bottom.
-Once pressed the site will be live, and you will be redirected.
+Once pressed, the site will be live, and you will be redirected.